quicktechtips/quicktechtips.github.io/index.md

 permalink: /
 ---

-# You found me
+# Short explainations for "techy stuff"
 {: .fs-9 }

+QuickTech.Tips provides short, easily-digestible explainers for common technical tasks.
+{: .fs-6 .fw-300 }

+---

+{: .new }
-You are a bit too early.
-Come back soon to find content.
+> **You are a bit too early.**
-{: .fs-6 .fw-300}
+> We are still working to load our content to the new website.
+Come back soon!